Whistleblowing Policy

 Confidentiality

-We hope that employees will feel able to voice whistleblowing concerns openly under this policy.
+We hope that staff will feel able to voice whistleblowing concerns openly under this policy.
 Completely anonymous disclosures are difficult to investigate.
-If an employee wants to raise their concerns confidentially, we will make every effort to keep their identity secret and only reveal it where necessary to ensure a proper investigation is carried out.
+If a staff member wants to raise their concerns confidentially, we will make every effort to keep their identity secret and only reveal it where necessary to ensure a proper investigation is carried out.

 Investigation and outcome

-Once an employee has raised a concern, the College will carry out an initial assessment to determine the scope of any investigation.
-The College will inform the employee of the outcome of its assessment.
-The employee may be required to attend additional meetings in order to provide further information.
+Once a staff member has raised a concern, the College will carry out an initial assessment to determine the scope of any investigation.
+The College will inform the staff member of the outcome of its assessment.
+The staff member may be required to attend additional meetings in order to provide further information.

-The College will aim to keep the employee informed of the progress of the investigation and its likely timescale.
-However, sometimes the need for confidentiality may prevent the College giving the employee specific details of the investigation or any disciplinary action taken as a result.
-The employee should treat any information about the investigation as confidential.
+The College will aim to keep the staff member informed of the progress of the investigation and its likely timescale.
+However, sometimes the need for confidentiality may prevent the College giving the staff member specific details of the investigation or any disciplinary action taken as a result.
+The staff member should treat any information about the investigation as confidential.

-While the College cannot always guarantee the outcome the employee is seeking, the College will try to deal with an employee’s concern fairly and in the appropriate way.
-By using this policy, the employee can help the College to achieve this.
+While the College cannot always guarantee the outcome the staff member is seeking, the College will try to deal with an staff member’s concern fairly and in the appropriate way.
+By using this policy the staff member can help the College to achieve this.

-If an employee is not happy with the way in which their concern has been handled, they can appeal against the outcome by raising the issue with the Principal within one week from the date of the outcome.
-The Principal or a member of the Executive team not previously involved will make a final decision on action to be taken and notify the employee who made the disclosure.
+If a staff member is not happy with the way in which their concern has been handled, they can appeal against the outcome by raising the issue with the Principal within one week from the date of the outcome.
+The Principal or a member of the Executive team not previously involved will make a final decision on action to be taken and notify the staff member who made the disclosure.

-If the issue involves the Principal, an employee can raise their concerns with the Clerk to the Governors.
-In the event that the issue relates to the Clerk to the Governors, an employee can raise their concerns with the Chair of the Governing Body.
+If the issue involves the Principal, a staff member can raise their concerns with the Director of Governance.
+In the event that the issue relates to the Director of Governance, a staff member can raise their concerns with the Chair of the Governing Body.

 External disclosures

 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
-In most cases an employee should not find it necessary to alert anyone externally.
+In most cases a staff member should not find it necessary to alert anyone externally.

-The law recognises that in some circumstances it may be appropriate for an employee to report their concerns to an external body such as a regulator.
-We strongly encourage employees to seek advice before reporting a concern to anyone external.
+The law recognises that in some circumstances it may be appropriate for a staff member to report their concerns to an external body such as a regulator.
+We strongly encourage staff to seek advice before reporting a concern to anyone external.
 Protect (Public Concern at Work) operates a confidential helpline.
 Their contact details are at the end of this policy.

-Whistle-blowers must not suffer any detrimental treatment as a result of raising a genuine concern.
-If employees believe that they have suffered any such treatment, they should inform the Whistleblowing Officer immediately.
+Whistleblowers must not suffer any detrimental treatment as a result of raising a genuine concern.
+If staff believe that they have suffered any such treatment, they should inform the Whistleblowing Officer immediately.

-Staff must not threaten or retaliate against whistle-blowers in any way.
-Employees who are involved in such conduct may be subject to disciplinary action.
+Staff must not threaten or retaliate against whistleblowers in any way.
+Staff who are involved in such conduct may be subject to disciplinary action.

 Contacts